Bridges in New Zealand: Road/rail bridges

 Two bridges on now-closed sections of the East Coast Main Trunk line are still in use by road-traffic only.

-The single deck Pekatahi Bridge, which spans the Whakatane River near Taneatua carries State Highway Two and it used to carry the mothballed rails of the ECMT the tracks were removed in 2019.
+The single deck Pekatahi Bridge, which spans the Whakatāne River near Taneatua carries State Highway Two and it used to carry the mothballed rails of the ECMT the tracks were removed in 2019.
 The rare double-deck road-rail bridge at Karangahake Gorge, which crosses the Ohinemuri River, still carries a local road on the lower level, whilst on the upper level, the railway has been replaced by a walkway.

 Footbridges

 Since there are numerous large rivers in New Zealand many footbridges have been constructed in the backcountry.
 During the 1950s many bridges were built, along with backcountry huts, to give hunters access to forested areas to cull introduced deer which had by that stage become a serious pest.
 Some of the bridges still remain but other have been washed away or replaced with new ones and are now often used due to the popularity of tramping (hiking).